Talibon: Diocese of Talibon

-The diocese of Talibon comprises half of the civil province of Bohol.
-Talibon is the seat of the diocese of Talibon.
-It celebrates its feast on the last Saturday of May to honor the town patron, the Blessed Trinity.
+The town is the episcopal see of the Diocese of Talibon, which covers the eastern half of the civil province of Bohol.
+It celebrates its feast day on the last Saturday of May in honour of the town patron, the Blessed Trinity.

 The territory, covered by the diocese of Talibon, extends from the town of Inabanga on the northwest, through Carmen in the interior, and down to Jagna on the southeast.
 Its inland boundary bisects the island northwest—southeast, with the other half of the island under the jurisdiction of the diocese of Tagbilaran.

 The first batch of missionaries to arrive were the Augustinian Recollects who came in 1565.
 When the Jesuits arrived in 1596 and reached the area of Talibon, they were surprised to discover that a Christian community already existed in the area, owing to the Spanish–Talibongnon intermarriages dating back to the 1520s.

 After the Jesuits came, the faith spread fast revolts in the country against Spain.
 Tamblot revolted in 1622.
 Although his success lasted only for six months, his revolt is recorded as the first unbeaten revolt in Philippine history.
 In 1744, Dagohoy revolted and gained independence for the island of Bohol for eighty years.

 On 8 November 1941, the Diocese of Tagbilaran was established and was given jurisdiction over the entire province of Bohol, separating it from Cebu, its mother diocese.
 On 9 January 1986, the new Diocese of Talibon was created, separating half of Bohol from the Diocese of Tagbilaran.
 Most Rev. Christian Vicente Fernandez Noel, D.D., was appointed as its first bishop in September 1986 and whose office he held until Pope Francis appointed Most Rev. Patrick Daniel Y. Parcon, D.D. on 6 June 2014 as its second bishop, and was eventually installed on 22 August 2014.

 To this day, there are 25 parishes in the diocese, ministered by 50 priests.
 There are also 35 religious sisters active in the running of 16 secondary Catholic schools.